2008 United States House of Representatives elections in Pennsylvania: District 15

 Republican incumbent Charlie Dent was challenged by Allentown Democratic Party Chair Sam Bennett.
-CQ Politics forecast the race as 'Republican Favored'.

 Although Dent was targeted by the Democrats for a tough race in 2006, his seat was ultimately relatively safe in 2008.
 In 2004, he won only 53% of the vote against a political newcomer with no political experience, but did significantly better in his bid for a second term.
 His district covers the Lehigh Valley region and is politically marginal, narrowly going to John Kerry with 50% of the vote in 2004.

 Lehigh County Executive Don Cunningham, and state Democratic Party Chairman T.J.
 Rooney declined to run for the Democratic nomination, leaving Sam Bennett as the sole member of her party's ticket.
 Bennett was not considered to be as strong of a candidate as Democrats would like, which helped this seat fall out of contention.
 Although Democrats have an advantage in registration in the district and that Pennsylvania as a whole is trending Democratic, Dent projects a moderate image.
 His relationship with popular liberal then-Republican Arlen Specter also aids Dent.